BisanzLab/LabGuides/GettingStarted.md

 ## Required Training

+*Note: if you will not be using animals in your research project, skip the portions pertaining to animal training/safety.*

-Read and sign the Bisanz Lab and Research Safety plan (binder in lab).
+Visit [here](https://github.com/BisanzLab/LabProtocols/blob/main/Biohazards.md) to read about biohazardous agents and their handling in the lab.
+Then read and sign the Bisanz Lab and Research Safety plan (binder in lab).

 Visit [CITI](https://citi.psu.edu/) to complete the following online training:
 - [ ] Initial Biosafety Training - Yearly BioSafety Training
 - [ ] Shipping of Regulated Biological Material
 - [ ] OSHA Bloodborne Pathogens
-- [ ] Animal Care and Use (ACU) - Researchers (NOT involved in survival surgery)
+- [ ] Animal Care and Use (ACU) - Researchers (NOT involved in survival surgery

 Visit [EHS](https://psu.csod.com/samldefault.aspx?returnurl=%252fDeepLink%252fProcessRedirect.aspx%253fmodule%253dlodetails%2526lo%253d7f20e00f-85e8-4e82-a7be-683fc9038966) and complete EHS - Initial Laboratory and Research Safety Training - University Park.